Target group: Data scientist

 The experiment is done and ready to be trained.
 Click Run in the top right corner to start the training.

 You can tweak the training setup in the Run settings section in the Settings tab.
-We won't do that now, but if you want to go deeper into all the parameters, check out the Optimizer topic.
+We won't do that now, but if you want to go deeper into all the parameters, check out the Optimizer and compiler options.

 Navigate to the Evaluation view and watch the model train.
 You can see how the loss is getting lower epoch by epoch.